Security for agents that take action

 2. Attack taxonomy: how agents get exploited

-OWASP's 2025 Agentic AI Security Initiative identified the top threats to agentic systems.
-We've organized them into four categories that map directly to the tool-call boundary where authorization operates.
+OWASP's Agentic Security Initiative and the OWASP Top 10 for Agentic Applications 2026 document the main AI-agent risk families.
+We have organized the relevant risks into four categories that map to the tool-call boundary where authorization operates.

 Prompt injection

 The most widely discussed attack vector.
-An adversary embeds instructions in data the agent processes—a web page, an email, a database record—causing the agent to execute unintended actions.
+An adversary embeds instructions in data the agent processes, such as a web page, an email, or a database record, causing the agent to execute unintended actions.
 Direct injection manipulates the agent's own prompt.
 Indirect injection poisons the data the agent retrieves.

-In August 2024, researcher Johann Rehberger demonstrated how a prompt injection in a shared Google Doc could cause Google's Gemini to exfiltrate user data through a malicious image URL.
-The agent fetched the document, processed the hidden instruction, and encoded private information in an outbound HTTP request—all within its normal operating parameters.
+A shared document can carry hidden instructions that cause an agent to exfiltrate user data through a rendered image URL.
+The agent fetches the document, processes the hidden instruction, and encodes private information in an outbound request, all within its normal operating parameters.

-Why it matters for authorization: Prompt injection doesn't need to be prevented at the model level alone.
-If the agent is blocked from executing the dangerous action (exfiltrating data, calling unauthorized APIs), the injection is neutralized regardless of whether the model was manipulated.
+Operational consequence for authorization: Prompt injection does not need to be solved at the model level alone.
+If the agent is blocked from executing the destructive action (exfiltrating data, calling unauthorized APIs), the impact is contained on the governed path even if the model was manipulated.

 Tool abuse and misuse

-Why it matters for authorization: Tool-level authorization evaluates not just which tools the agent can call, but what arguments are permitted.
-Allowing SELECT but blocking DROP is the kind of granular control that static permissions can't provide.
+Operational consequence for authorization: Tool-level authorization evaluates not just which tools the agent can call, but what arguments are permitted.
+Allowing SELECT but blocking DROP is the kind of granular control that static permissions cannot provide.

 Data exfiltration

 The risk is acute in healthcare (PHI under HIPAA), finance (PCI DSS cardholder data), and legal (attorney-client privileged information).
-An agent with read access to an EHR system and write access to an email API has everything it needs to cause a reportable breach.
+An agent with read access to an EHR system and write access to an email API has enough access to cause a reportable breach.

-Why it matters for authorization: Output redaction and destination whitelisting at the tool-call level prevent data from leaving the authorized perimeter.
-The agent can read patient records to answer questions, but the authorization layer strips PHI before any outbound action.
+Operational consequence for authorization: Output redaction and destination whitelisting at the tool-call level can block matched data from leaving the authorized perimeter.
+The agent can read patient records to answer questions, but the authorization boundary can stop or redact PHI before outbound actions on the governed path.

 Privilege escalation

 Multi-agent systems introduce delegation chains where one agent invokes another.
 A low-privilege agent can request a high-privilege agent to perform actions on its behalf, effectively escalating its own permissions.
-Without authorization checks at each hop, the delegation chain becomes an escalation path.
+Without authorization checks at governed hops, the delegation chain becomes an escalation path.

 This is analogous to the confused deputy problem in traditional security, but amplified by the non-deterministic nature of LLM reasoning.
-An agent that discovers it can ask another agent to perform a blocked action may do so without being explicitly instructed to—it's just "solving the problem" it was given.
+An agent that discovers it can ask another agent to perform a blocked action may do so without being explicitly instructed to; it is just "solving the problem" it was given.

-Why it matters for authorization: Per-agent, per-action authorization with delegation tracking ensures that downstream agents cannot exceed the permissions of the original caller.
-The authorization boundary is enforced at every tool call in the chain, not just the first one.
+Operational consequence for authorization: Per-agent, tool-call authorization with delegation tracking keeps downstream agents within the permissions of the original caller.
+The authorization boundary is enforced at governed tool calls in the chain, not just the first one.

 3. Real-world incidents